Solar wind parameters and aurora

 Solar wind speed

-Also, solar wind speed can tell you how long does in take for just measured solar wind to reach the Earth.
-For example, if it's 400 km/s, solar wind will take about an hour to travel from DSCOVR satellite 1.5 million km to Earth.
+The second most important parameter is solar wind speed.
+Typically, it's about 375 km/s.
+As it increases, more energy can be transferred over time, which increases your chances of seeing the aurora.
+Solar wind speed also indicates how long it will take for the measured solar wind to reach Earth.
+For example, if it's 400 km/s, the solar wind will take about an hour to travel from the DSCOVR satellite, 1.5 million km away, to Earth.

 Strength of the magnetic field